 The interior of this 8-room house is equally modest yet finely crafted with a variety of styles perhaps reflecting its use over the years as a single-family home, home office, fabric shop, and apartments.
 The main entrance opens into a broad center hall with the staircase located on the left and a Victorian door with stained glass in the rear hall opening onto the back porch.
 The main parlor features an 8-panel door with decorative woodgraining and a high-style Victorian mantle.
 The opposite front parlor features a 2-panel Greek Revival door also with woodgrain paint and boxlock.
 The other seven mantles are much simpler.
 Plaster walls, wide tongue-and-groove ceiling boards, wood floors, symmetrical door and window molding with cornerblocks, and 6-panel doors are found throughout the house.

 The Alexander Strong Martin House has benefited from recent foundation repair and removal of non-historic additions.
 The property has a septic system, but no well.
 The house will require a complete rehabilitation including all mechanical systems (electrical, plumbing, and HVAC), some restoration carpentry, a new kitchen and bathrooms.
 The staircase maintains its original unique carved tapered newel posts and handrail, but is missing its straight picket balusters that will need to be restored.
-The existing septic should be tested for operability.
+The existing septic will need to be upgraded to meet today’s standards.
 The Alexander Strong Martin House is eligible for historic tax credits.

 Also in Summerfield, right across the street, the Gordon Hardware Store is for sale!
 This is an exciting opportunity to adapt two significant historic buildings into compatible new uses that preserve their character and add to the Town’s vision of a vibrant community.
 Summerfield’s Masterplan for the Oak Ridge Road-Summerfield Road Intersection can be found here.